Video Download: The Importance Of Hormonal Balance For Menopause

-Bio-identical hormones are more effect in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.
+Bio-identical hormones are more effective in “directing traffic” of estrogen metabolites into the 2-OH estrone pathway and produce fewer adverse side effects.

-Another advantage of natural bio-identical hormones is that each dose is specifically and uniquely made for you…and only you, based on your biology and your specific needs.
+Another advantage of natural bio-identical hormones is that each dose is individually and uniquely made for you...and only you, based on your biology and your specific needs.
 This is rarely if ever, done with synthetic hormones.
-The large pharmaceutical companies (“Big Pharma”) offer a one-size-fits-all type treatment.
+The large pharmaceutical companies (“Big Pharma”) offer a one-size-fits-all type of treatment.

 So why aren’t more women opting for Bio-identical HRT?
 They might not be aware of it since the major drug companies prefer the synthetic approach.
 Why?
 Because synthetic hormones can be patented and are thus a continuing cash-cow.